zebulonsmith/ZebsSupplementalConfigMgrModule/README.md

 ### Invoke-zCMAdvancedWMIQuery

-There isn't currently a good native method of executing a WQL query that's limited to a single collection.
+There isn't currently a good native method of executing a WQL query that's limited to a single collection with PowerShell.
 This cmdlet fills that gap and also provides better output when using [Extended WQL](https://docs.microsoft.com/en-us/mem/configmgr/develop/core/understand/extended-wmi-query-language) in queries.

 ```powershell
 #Show differences in output when using Extended WQL